Operation Zeppelin (espionage plan): Other missions

 Soviet Kombrig Ivan Bessonov was selected as leader for a plan to airdrop saboteurs in Siberia, free GULAG prisoners and German POWs, and launch an anti-Soviet resistance movement (see: GULAG Operation).
 In October 1942, a special camp was set up to train 200 people and 60 radio operators in Breslau.
 In early 1943, it was moved to Linsdorf.
 However, only three groups were dispatched to the Komi ASSR: 12 people on 2 June 1943, 40 people near Syktyvkar at the end of 1943, and 7 people in June 1944.
 All of these groups were quickly liquidated by the NKVD.
 Bessonov himself was arrested and sent to the Sachsenhausen concentration camp in June 1943.

 In summer 1943, Otto Skorzeny was chosen to lead Operation Ulm.
 The plan was to drop agents in the Ural Mountains so that they would sabotage Soviet steel industry in Magnitogorsk and Chelyabinsk.
 The initial plans were modified to target the electrical grid.
 Operation Zeppelin provided the manpower and selected agents began training, however delays caused by lack of suitable long-range planes meant a loss of launch sites to the advancing Red Army (and increasing the distance planes needed to cover).
 Only a small group was sent to Vologda against alternate targets.
 The Operation Ulm transformed into Operation Eisenhammer, a plan for the Luftwaffe to bomb power plants near Moscow.
 However, there were other more pressing needs and, eventually, Eisenhammer was cancelled.

 Plot to assassinate Stalin

 An elaborate plot to assassinate Joseph Stalin in Moscow became the best known mission undertaken by Operation Zeppelin, though details of the events vary as Russian sources have altered the story several times.

-In May 1942, a Russian officer by name of Shilo (or Politov or Polikov), deserted to the German side.
+In May 1942, a Russian officer by name of Shilo (or Politov or Polikov), deserted to the Germans.
 He bragged about his Soviet medals and connections with the Russian high command (Stavka).
-The Russian agent took the name Pyotr Ivanovich Tavrin, assumed an identity of an injured Russian major and underwent an extensive training.
-The plan was to airlift Tavrin and his wife radio operator Lidia Yakovlevna Shilova to an airfield in the Moscow region.
+The Russian agent took the name Pyotr Ivanovich Tavrin, assumed the identity of an injured Russian major and underwent extensive training.
+The plan was to airlift Tavrin and his wife radio/operator Lidia Yakovlevna Shilova to an airfield in the Moscow region.
 From there, they would travel to Moscow to assassinate Stalin or other high-ranking Soviet officials possibly on 25 October, an anniversary of the October Revolution.